Primary Course Summary

 CHILD PSYCHOLOGY AND DEVELOPMENT – MONTESSORI’S APPROACH (THE FORMATION OF MAN)

-Along with an overview of its history and current ideas in the field of child psychology and development the study of Dr. Montessori’s concept of the developmental stages, the Planes of Development, the Absorbent Mind, the Sensitive Periods and the Tendencies of Man, are explained and discussed (assisted, in part, by the student’s research and written reports on five educators/ child psychologists).
+This curriculum gives an overview of the history and current ideas in the field of child psychology and development.
+The study of Dr. Montessori’s concept of the developmental stages, the Planes of Development, the Absorbent Mind, the Sensitive Periods and the Tendencies of Man, are explained, discussed and presented (assisted, in part, by the student’s research and written reports on five educators/ child psychologists).

 MONTESSORI’S PHILOSOPHY OF EDUCATION – COSMIC EDUCATION